-In this architecture, we will have a Debian serving as both a DNS and a web server.
-When a client request for a site that is forbidden (as per a pre-established blocklist), they will be redirected to the web server, where a blocked web page message will be displayed in their browsers.
+In this architecture, a Debian server acts as both DNS and web server.
+When a client requests a forbidden site (according to a pre-established block list), he is redirected to the web server, where a blocked web page message will be displayed in his browser.

-As described above, we will have two services running on our Debian server: a web server to display a simple text message informing users that they are attempting to connect to a forbidden website, and a DNS service to provide clients with correct or modified DNS responses.
-For the web server, I will use micro-httpd, which is a lightweight HTTP server that perfectly suits our needs, and Unbound as the DNS server.
+As described above, we'll have two services running on our Debian server: a web server to display a simple text message informing users that they are attempting to connect to a forbidden web site, and a DNS service to provide clients with correct or modified DNS responses.
+For the web server, I will use micro-httpd, a lightweight HTTP server that meets our needs, and Unbound as the DNS server.

-To inform users that the requested page is blocked, we will require a web server that will display a denied web page, informing them that the website they are trying to access is forbidden.
+To inform users that the requested page is blocked, we'll need a web server that will display a denied web page, informing them that the website they're trying to access is forbidden.

 root@host:~# apt install micro-httpd